edgio-docs/edgio-docs/src/pages/guides/upgrading/v6_migration.md

 ## Step 5: JWT Access Control End-of-Life {/*jwt-access-control-end-of-life*/}

-{{ PRODUCT }} version 6 does not support JWT access control.
+{{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 does not support JWT access control.
 Previous versions allowed you to     configure on a per route basis whether requests would be allowed or denied according to a JWT token.

 ## Step 6: (Optional) Permalink Indexing {/*permalink-indexing*/}

-By default, {{ PRODUCT }} version 6 automatically blocks search engine traffic for edge links and permalinks.
+By default, {{ PRODUCT }} {{ PRODUCT_APPLICATIONS }} version 6 automatically blocks search engine traffic for edge links and permalinks.
 As a result, the `.noIndexPermalink()` router function serves no purpose and it has been deprecated.
 We recommend that you remove this function from your {{ ROUTES_FILE }} file.

 Override this behavior and allow search engines to index all permalinks by adding the following route to `routes.js`: